Apparent assassination attempt against VP roils Argentina

 The president, who is not related to his vice president, said the man's semiautomatic handgun was loaded with five bullets but “didn’t fire even though the trigger was pulled.”

-Argentina, a country with a history of political violence, seemed to be in a state of shock Friday morning.
-The streets of Buenos Aires were quiet after the president declared a national holiday in the wake of what he called “the most serious incident since we recovered democracy” in 1983 after a military dictatorship.
+The president declared a national holiday Friday in the wake of what he called “the most serious incident since we recovered democracy” in 1983 after a military dictatorship.

-Allies of Fernández, who was president from 2007 to 2015, called for a march in Buenos Aires to express their support and repudiate the incident.
+Tens of thousands of people packed the streets surrounding Government House in downtown Buenos Aires in the afternoon to show their support for the vice president and denounce the incident.

+Many of the demonstrators carried signs calling for peace and unity or expressing their love for Fernández.
+Chants against the political opposition could also be heard.

 No politician awakens more passion in Argentina than Fernández, who has both fervent supporters and ardent detractors.

-The left-of-center leader is on trial on corruption charges involving public works while she was president.
+The left-of-center leader is on trial on corruption charges involving public works while she was president from 2007 to 2015.
 Some of her staunchest supporters had been gathering daily outside her apartment since Aug.
 22, when a prosecutor called for a 12-year prison sentence for her and a ban on holding public office ever again.
 She has vehemently denied all charges and cast herself as a victim of political persecution.

 “If you touch Cristina, what chaos we’ll make!" supporters had chanted.